LarsKusanagi/OCP-Cut-Character-Models/A sources/Punisher/README.txt

-All are in IGB & FBX formats.
-BLEND Files are separated & requires to be downloaded to a same folder as the raw asset files.

 = CHANGES =
 To propriate with Cut Playable Status, his playable slot changes to #131.
 If you guys want to change to OG number where Longshot Mod first exist, go ahead, including additional textures (change or not)